Remove the beef back ribs from the packaging and give them a good rinse under cold water.

 Rub the mustard into the ribs with your hands and don’t forget the sides and any crevices down between the rib bones.

 Put a tablespoon or two of Jeff’s original rub onto the meaty side of the ribs and massage it in with the mustard to create a paste that is extremely flavorful.
 This paste not only tastes amazing, but it creates the perfect crust on the outside of the ribs.

 Wrap the ribs in plastic wrap and place them in the fridge overnight or for at least 4 hours to allow some of the flavor of the rub to get into the top layer of the meat.

 Note: I recommend placing the wrapped ribs into a cookie sheet or pan to prevent any runaway leaks.

-The next morning, remove the ribs from the fridge, unwrap them from the plastic and lay them in a Weber grill pan or cookie sheet in preparation for transporting them out to the smoker.
+The next morning, remove the ribs from the fridge, unwrap them from the plastic and lay them in a Bradley rack or cookie sheet in preparation for transporting them out to the smoker.

 Prepare your smoker for cooking at about 225°F with indirect heat.

 If your smoker has one, fill the water pan with water .